 Joining the faculty at The University of North Texas in 2007 first as professor of jazz composition, then as director of the six-time Grammy-nominated One O'Clock Lab Band®, Steve has firmly established himself as an important voice in jazz education as well.
 During his first year as director of The One O'Clock, their recording Lab 2009 was Grammy-nominated for Best Large Jazz Ensemble and Wiest's original Ice-Nine garnered a nomination for Best Instrumental Composition.
 After producing and directing six successful CDs for the band and touring the US, UK and Thailand with the group, Steve moved to Denver to join the Jazz and Commercial Music Faculty at The University of Denver's Lamont School of Music.

 Steve's most recent project is the amazing all-star horn band Vinyl Hampdin.
 Made up of some of the most important musicians in the world today (with multiple Grammy and CCMA Awards between them) Vinyl Hampdin is a modern rock-pop-funk group with an incredible vocalist.
 It has been described as "...what Chicago would have sounded like if they began their career in the 21st Century!"
-Their debut release RED can be found on CD Baby, iTunes, Amazon, Spotify and YouTube. and their second release titled "BLUE" is now available as well.
+Their debut release RED can be found on iTunes, Amazon, Spotify and YouTube. and their second release titled "BLUE" is now available as well. at the same locations.